Guide to Playing Online Craps

 There are other bets, but these are the most common bets you need to know about when playing online craps.

-How to Play Online Craps Correctly
+How to Play Online Craps to Win

 To play craps guide will tell you playing profitably is simple.
 The key to winning in this game is to keep it simple.

-To reduce the house edge and to maximize your chances of success you should be never playing any bet other than the pass/don’t pass bets.
+To reduce the casino's edge and to maximize your chances of success you should be never playing any bet other than the pass/don’t pass bets.
 These are not only the simplest bets but they also come with the best odds.

 In the event a point is set, you must always play the odds bet.
 Put down the maximum stake allowed.
 An odds bet in craps is perhaps the best bet you can make in a casino, so take advantage of it.